 In This Article

 Through June 30, 2026, ABT customers add Microsoft 365 Copilot Business for $10 per user per month incremental over Business Premium.
-The same seat that costs $20 a month on a consumer ChatGPT Plus or Claude Pro personal card now sits inside your Microsoft 365 tenant with both engines available in the picker.
+That's half the cost of a single consumer ChatGPT Plus or Claude Pro subscription, with both engines inside your Microsoft 365 tenant and available in the picker.
 Half the price.
 None of the shadow AI.

-If you are the CFO or IT director at a community bank, credit union, or mortgage lender, Microsoft 365 Copilot Business is $10 per user per month incremental over Business Premium through ABT as your Tier-1 Microsoft Cloud Solution Provider, under CSP promo 39NFJQT26J7Z, through June 30, 2026.
-Compare that to what your team is already paying on personal cards: ChatGPT Plus at $20 per user, Claude Pro at $20, Google AI Pro at $19.99, Perplexity Pro at $20.
-The $10 sanctioned seat replaces all of it with a tenant-locked product running both OpenAI's GPT and Anthropic's Claude inside Microsoft's commercial cloud.
+If you are the CFO or IT director at a community bank, credit union, or mortgage lender, Microsoft 365 Copilot Business is $10 per user per month incremental over Business Premium through ABT as your Tier-1 Microsoft Cloud Solution Provider, through June 30, 2026.
+Compare that to what your team is already paying for consumer AI subscriptions: ChatGPT Plus at $20 per user and Claude Pro at $20 per user.
+The $10 sanctioned seat replaces both with a tenant-locked product running both OpenAI's GPT and Anthropic's Claude inside Microsoft's commercial cloud.

 Three prices apply this year.
-The $10 ABT bundle price is the cheapest path for institutions on Business Premium, published by ABT (not Microsoft).
-The $18 Microsoft standalone promotional price runs through June 30, 2026, for buyers outside a CSP bundle.
-The $21 Microsoft standard price is the post-promo standalone list, effective July 1, 2026: a 17% list-price jump for any institution that does not lock in through a CSP first.
+The $10 ABT bundle price is the cheapest path for institutions on Business Premium, available through ABT during Microsoft's CSP-channel bundled promo.
+The $18 Microsoft standalone promotional price runs through June 30, 2026, available via CSP and direct channels alike.
+The $21 Microsoft standard price is the post-promo standalone list, effective July 1, 2026: a 17% list-price jump that applies to every buyer regardless of channel.
+The lock-in mechanism is the annual commitment placed before June 30, not the CSP channel itself.

 How $10 unlocks two AI engines for your whole team